 Businesses can, not only explore new business-to-business models but also trade technological resources on an open market without fees.

 It also allows storing of data from sensors and dataloggers securely and verified on the ledger.
 The data can also be transferred from one device to another after authentication.

 It can also be used for e-Governance and e-Voting, masked messaging,

-While the world encourages the sharing of economy in every aspect, most belongings stay idle for most of the time.
-Through IOTA, these can be leased and shared, whether you are talking about Appliances, Tools, Drones, eBikes, computer storage resources, computational power and WiFi bandwidth, just to mention a few.
+While the world encourages the sharing of the economy in every aspect, most belongings stay idle for most of the time.
+Through IOTA, these can be leased and shared, whether you are talking about Appliances, Tools, Drones, eBikes, computer storage resources, computational power, and WiFi bandwidth, just to mention a few.

 With it, users can build independent social networks, messengers and games, etc.